-Born in South Africa, the son of a Scottish father, captain of England, and later settled in Australia, Test cricket has never seen anybody quite like Tony Greig, who was born today.
+Test cricket has never seen anybody quite like Tony Greig, who was born in South Africa today, the son of a Scottish father, and went on to captain England and later settle in Australia.
 A muscular allrounder with a taste for the big occasion, Greig was never far from controversy.
 He played a leading role in the setting up of World Series Cricket, and he also notoriously ran out Alvin Kallicharran after the last ball of the day had been bowled in Port-of-Spain in 1973-74.
 Greig apologised and the appeal was later retracted.
 And then there was his "We'll make them grovel" comment, which came back to haunt him so spectacularly against West Indies in 1976.
 His zealous style was not everyone's cup of tea, but Greig was a popular and successful TV commentator.
-He was diagnosed with lung cancer in 2012.
-A few months later he succumbed to a heart attack.
+He was diagnosed with lung cancer in 2012 and succumbed to a heart attack a few months later.

 The birth of Reon King, the athletic Guyanese fast bowler with a slinky run-up, sometimes compared to Michael Holding's.
 King was considered West Indies' fastest bowler at the end of the 1990s and picked up his first Test five-for against Zimbabwe in Jamaica in 2000.
 Two months later, after setting up a tight win over Pakistan, he and Franklyn Rose seemed almost ready to succeed Ambrose and Walsh.
 But both fell away during the 2000 tour of England, where King was said to be troubled by a heel injury.
 He was a forgotten man for four years, until he was recalled for the home series against South Africa in 2004-05, when a raft of leading players were sidelined by a contract dispute.

-Morne Morkel, the tall South African fast bowler who was born on this day, has been in and out of the national side despite showing plenty of promise in the early stages of his international career.
-Gifted with genuine pace and an ability of make use of his height to extract bounce, Morkel made his mark against the touring Indian team in 2006, taking 4 for 29 for Rest of South Africa, and earned a Test call-up as a result.
-He grabbed a five-for in just his second Test and impressed in the World Twenty20 in 2007.
+Gifted with genuine pace and an ability to use of his height to extract bounce, Morne Morkel, born on this day, , made his mark against the touring Indian team in 2006, taking 4 for 29 for Rest of South Africa, and earned a Test call-up as a result.
+He grabbed a five-for in just his second Test and impressed in the World T20 in 2007.
 Injuries plagued him for much of 2008, but he made a comeback on South Africa's triumphant tour of England, and was part of the team that won a historic Test series in Australia in 2008-09.
 By the time Makhaya Ntini retired, Morkel had become a new-ball partner for Dale Steyn, and with the emergence of Vernon Philander in 2011, South Africa's pace attack was now one that befit their No. 1 Test ranking.
 In 2010-11, in Centurion, Steyn and Morkel shared 14 wickets to beat India by an innings.
 Morkel reached the 150-wickets milestone in his 42nd Test.
+He took 8 for 196 in the thrilling draw in Adelaide in 2012 and another seven wickets in the win in Galle in 2014, and was South Africa's leading wicket-taker in the 2015 World Cup, with 17.

 That intrepid hooker Les Favell was born.
 He was a dashing opener who had little time for the forward defensive, and once scored 22 off the first four balls of Australia's innings against Trinidad in 1955.
 But ironically his only Test century came when he did offer a straight bat: Favell batted throughout the first day for the 101 that set Australia up for an innings victory in Madras in 1959-60.
 His 12,379 first-class runs are the highest aggregate for an Australian who never toured England.
 A legend in Adelaide (he was born in New South Wales but played for South Australia), he died of cancer in 1987.